 • full access to library resources including e-resources;

-• full access to ICT facilities, using a login and password, including access to ICT clusters and Eduroam wifi;
+• full access to IT facilities, using a login and password

 • induction and orientation when you arrive, including health and safety;